 Tightly wrap the leftover biscuits in plastic wrap or tin foil.
 Then store them at room temperature or in the fridge for up to 5 days.
 The biscuits can also be frozen for up to 3 months!

 Place any leftover sausage gravy into an airtight container and store it in the fridge for up to 4 days.
-Or place it in the freezer where it will last for up to a month.
+Or place it in the freezer for up to a month.

 Can I Use Milk Instead Of Buttermilk?

 I wouldn’t recommend it since the buttermilk is what makes the dough rise, creating those delicious fluffy, flaky biscuits!
-Instead, I’d suggest making your own buttermilk using milk and vinegar or lemon juice.
+Instead, I’d suggest making your own Buttermilk Substitute using milk and vinegar or lemon juice.

 Next, gently stir and allow it to sit for 5 minutes.
 The mixture should begin to curdle and become the perfect substitute for buttermilk.